 Two recommendations were developed for packaging and storage technologies.
 Close tracking of the packaging portion of the PuSPS at RFETS is necessary to ensure the need date is met.
-For the APSF (which may become the primary site for long term storage) at SRS, closer coordination among the MIS (LANL) and IMSS (ANL-W) must be conducted.
-See the 1998 R&D Plan, Section 7 for more details.

 Core Technologies

 No recommendations were developed for the Core Technology.
 However, the Core Technology mission will continue by providing scientific and technical support in resolving stabilization, storage, and transportation issues associated with plutonium materials management.